David Bonior: Political career

 Bonior was a Democratic member of the Michigan State House of Representatives from 1973 to 1976.
 In 1976, he was elected to the U.S. House of Representatives from Michigan's 12th District (based in Macomb County) for the 95th and to the twelve succeeding Congresses, serving from January 3, 1977, to January 3, 2003.
-His district was renumbered as the 10th in 1993, after Michigan lost a House seat as a result of the 1990 United States Census.
+His district was renumbered as the 10th in 1993, after Michigan lost a House seat as a result of the 1990 United States census.

 From 1991 to 2002, Bonior was the House Democratic Whip.
 He served as Majority Whip in the 102nd and 103rd Congresses.
 He was Minority Whip for the 104th through 107th Congresses.
 While the Democrats were in the majority, Bonior was the third-ranking Democrat in the House, behind Speaker Tom Foley and House Majority Leader Dick Gephardt.
 While they were in the minority, Bonior was second-in-command behind Gephardt.

 In Congress, Bonior generally had a progressive voting record, but opposed abortion in most cases.
 In 1991 he strongly supported recognition of Ukraine as an independent nation and was critical of the Bush administration on that matter.

 For most of his tenure in Congress, Bonior represented a fairly compact district in Macomb and St. Clair counties northeast of Detroit.
-However, after the 2000 United States Census, Michigan lost one of its 16 seats in the House of Representatives.
-The redistricting process was controlled by the Republican majority in the state legislature, and Bonior's home in Mount Clemens was shifted from the 10th District to the 12th District.
+However, after the 2000 United States census, Michigan lost one of its 16 seats in the House of Representatives.
+The redistricting task process was controlled by the Republican majority in the state legislature, and Bonior's home in Mount Clemens was shifted from the 10th District to the 12th District.
 That district had long been represented by Democrat Sandy Levin, a longtime friend of Bonior's.
 At the same time, the state legislature radically altered the 10th, extending it all the way to the Thumb.
-The new district was considerably more rural and Republican than its predecessor; George W. Bush narrowly won the old 10th, but would have won the new 10th by a large margin.
-By all accounts, the 10th had been redrawn for popular Republican Michigan Secretary of State and Macomb County resident Candice Miller.
+The new district was considerably more rural and Republican than its predecessor; George W. Bush narrowly won the old version of the 10th federal congressional district, but would have won the new modern version of the federal 10th congressional district by a large margin.
+By all accounts, the 10th had been redrawn for the popular Republican Michigan Secretary of State and Macomb County resident Candice Miller.

 Due to this, Bonior did not run for reelection to the House, and chose to run for Governor of Michigan, stepping down as House Democratic Whip in January 2002; Nancy Pelosi of California succeeded him as Whip.
-He lost in a heavily contested primary between former Governor James Blanchard, and then-Michigan Attorney General and eventual nominee Jennifer Granholm, who went on to win the general election.
-As expected, Miller easily won Bonior's House seat and held it until retiring in 2016.
+He lost in a heavily contested Democratic Party primary between former Governor James Blanchard, and then-Michigan Attorney General and eventual party nominee Jennifer Granholm, who went on to win the general election.
+As expected, Miller easily won Bonior's House seat and held it until eventually retiring in 2016.
 Proving how Republican-dominated the new district is, no Democratic nominee has won more than 40% of the vote since Bonior retired.